Matt Clark (The Young and the Restless): Storylines

 In 2000, Matt Clark resurfaces in town under the alias of Carter Mills, having had plastic surgery to change his appearance, and begins working at Nick and Sharon's coffeehouse.
 Carter uses Tricia Dennison (Sabryn Genet), a woman he slept with, to frame Nick for selling drugs.
 Sharon grows close with Carter while Nick is in jail.
 Carter nearly succeeds in raping Sharon by using a date rape drug, but Nick arrives home and his plans are thwarted.
 Paul Williams (Doug Davidson) begins searching for Matt Clark, realizing that he may have had plastic surgery.
 Carter later meets Sharon at a cabin in the woods and tries to rape her there, but is stopped when Victor arrives.
 Tricia drives off with Carter in her car but deliberately drives off a cliff in an attempt to kill them both.
 While Tricia survives the crash, Carter had fatal injuries.
 Carter pulls out his own breathing tube, killing himself, and framing Nick for his murder.
 Nick is implicated in Carter's murder, but is ultimately found not guilty.

 Just before Matt's death, he lied to Nick, telling him that he had raped Sharon.
 Sharon becomes pregnant, and Nick demands a paternity test, which she refuses (not wanting to harm the child).
 After a fight with Nick, Sharon runs after him and trips over a chair.
 The fall causes her to give birth prematurely to a stillborn baby.
 A paternity test confirmed that Nick was the father, not Matt.

+In 2025, Matt is revealed to be alive and living in Los Angeles, under the pseudonym Mitch Bacall, where he owns and runs the Shadow Room with his wife, Sienna (Tamara Braun).
+While in London, Matt interacted with Noah Newman (Lucas Adams), encouraging him to visit Los Angeles and open a club.
+Sharon discovers Matt after running into him outside of the club, much to her horror and shock.